HashBreakerPC/rtl8192cu-fixes-script/README.md

 ./rtl8192cu-fix-script.sh

 ```
-@github.com/pvaret Thank you so much for these drivers
+@pvaret Thank you so much for these drivers